eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/03_javascript-autoboxing-primitive-types-in-javascript.md

 # [Autoboxing Primitive Types in JavaScript](https://egghead.io/lessons/javascript-autoboxing-primitive-types-in-javascript)

-"Everything in JavaScript is an Object" is something that you've probably been told sometime in your career.
+"_Everything in JavaScript is an Object_" is something that you've probably been told sometime in your career.
 As was discussed in the previous lesson, [Working with Primitive Types](https://egghead.io/lessons/javascript-working-with-primitive-types), this is clearly not true.
 So what gives?

 ## Method used on Primitive Type
 ```js